-Carlton South, Vic.: Melbourne University Press, 2000, pp. 245-246.
+Carlton South, Vic.: Melbourne University Press, 2000, pp.245-246.

-MACKENZIE, WILLIAM FREDERICK (1897-1972), clergyman and missionary, was born on 16 February 1897 at Ambrym Island, New Hebrides (Vanuatu), son of Rev. Dr. John William MacKenzie, a Canadian Presbyterian Church missionary from Nova Scotia and his second wife, Alicia Rosa Bertha née Roberts.
-Known to many people as Bill and to the people of Aurukun as 'Peepa' (meaning father in the Wik Mungkan language), W.F.
-MacKenzie attended Otago Boys' High School, Dunedin, New Zealand 1911-1912 and was awarded the Junior Writing prize for handwriting in 1912.
+MACKENZIE, WILLIAM FREDERICK (1897-1972), clergyman and missionary, was born on 16 February 1897 at Ambrym Island, New Hebrides (Vanuatu), son of Rev Dr John William MacKenzie, a Canadian Presbyterian Church missionary from Nova Scotia and his second wife, Alicia Rosa Bertha nee Roberts.
+Known to many people as Bill and to the people of Aurukun as 'Peepa' (meaning father in the Wik Mungkan language), WF MacKenzie attended Otago Boys' High School, Dunedin, New Zealand 1911-1912 and was awarded the Junior Writing prize for handwriting in 1912.
 His parents had retired to Epping in Sydney at the end of 1912.

-MacKenzie enrolled in a B.A. at the University of Sydney in 1916 and on 8 October, he joined the Australian Imperial Force in Sydney and gave his height at the time as 5'73'/4"(172 cm), with the weight of 148 lbs.(67.13 kg).4 He embarked for overseas service in December 1916 as a gunner with the 12th Reinforcements of the 5th Field Artillery Brigade, arriving in England in February 1917.5 He served in France from July 1917 with 54th Siege Battery (later renamed 1st) of the 36th (Australian) Heavy Artillery Group, Royal Garrison Artillery.6 On 10 April 1918 he was observing for the Central Plotting Station at Fanny's Trench, Messines in Flanders when he was taken prisoner during a German attack.7 MacKenzie was repatriated from Rotterdam to England in December 1918 and prior to demobilisation received advice from AIF senior chaplain W.F.
-Shannon
+MacKenzie enrolled in a B.A. at the University of Sydney in 1916 and on 8 October, he joined the Australian Imperial Force in Sydney and gave his height at the time as 5'73/4"(172 cm), with the weight of 148 lbs.
+(67.13 kg).
+He embarked for overseas service in December 1916 as a gunner with the 12th Reinforcements of the 5th Field Artillery Brigade, arriving in England in February 1917.
+He served in France from July 1917 with 54th Siege Battery (later renamed 1st) of the 36th (Australian) Heavy Artillery Group, Royal Garrison Artillery.
+On 10 April 1918 he was observing for the Central Plotting Station at Fanny's Trench, Messines in Flanders when he was taken prisoner during a German attack.
+MacKenzie was repatriated from Rotterdam to England in December 1918 and prior to demobilisation received advice from AIF senior chaplain WF Shannon that he should apply to the Presbyterian Foreign Missions Committee for a course of study as a prospective missionary.

-1 Who's who in Australia, 19th ed (Melb, 1968), p 569; Extract from Register of Births, Western Pacific High Commission, MS 2483/6 Item 68, MacKenzie Papers, Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS); J.G.
-Miller, Live a History of Church Planting in the Republic of Vanuatu: Book Five (Port Vila, 1987), pp 19-21, 25, 444; Certificate of Marriage of W.F.
-MacKenzie and G.A.P.
+1 Who's who in Australia, 19th ed (Melb, 1968), p.569; Extract from Register of Births, Western Pacific High Commission, MS 2483/6 Item 68, MacKenzie Papers, Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS); J.G Miller, Live a History of Church Planting in the Republic of Vanuatu: Book Five (Port Vila, 1987), pp.19-21, 25, 444; Certificate of Marriage of WF MacKenzie and GA.P.
 Storrs, MS 2483/6 Item 68, MacKenzie Papers, AIATSIS.

-2 The correct spelling of the word in Wik Mungkan is 'piip'.
+2 The correct spelling of the word in Wik Mnngkan is 'piip'.
 C. Kilham, M. Pamulkan, J. Pootchemunka, and T. Wolmby, Dictionary and Source Book of the Wik-Mungkan Language.
-(Darwin, 1986), p 307; J.O.
-Lucas, G.H.
-Fairmaid, M.G.
-McInnes and W.J.
-Patrick (eds), Otago Boys' High School Old Boys' Register, (Dunedin, 1963), p 261; David Billing, Otago Boys' High School Archives and Museum to author, 20 February 1997.
+(Darwin, 1986), p.307; J.O.
+Lucas, GH.
+Fairmaid, M.G McInnes and W.J.
+Patrick (eds), Otago Boys' High School Old Boys' Register, (Dunedin, 1963), p.261; David Billing, Otago Boys' High School Archives and Museum to author, 20 February 1997.

-3 J.G.
-Miller, Live a History of Church Planting in the Republic of Vanuatu: Book Five (Port Vila, 1987), p
+3 J.G Miller, Live a History of Church Planting in the Republic of Vanuatu: Book Five (Port Vila, 1987), p.24.

-4 A. Wilson, University Archives to author, 13 May 1997, quoting University of Sydney Archives No. G3/135, Item 9; Personnel dossier for Gunner William Frederick MacKenzie, Australian Archives (National Office).
+4 A. Wilson, University Archives to author, 13 May 1997, quoting University of Sydney Archives No.G3/135, Item 9; Personnel dossier for Gunner William Frederick MacKenzie, Australian Archives (National Office).
 CRS B2455.